peteroupc/html3dutil/doc/H3DU.Math.md

 * `l` (Type: Number)<br>
     Leftmost coordinate of the view rectangle.
 * `r` (Type: Number)<br>
     Rightmost coordinate of the view rectangle.
-(If l is greater than r, X-coordinates increase rightward; otherwise, they increase leftward.)
+(If l is greater than r, X-coordinates increase leftward; otherwise, they increase rightward.)
 * `b` (Type: Number)<br>
     Bottommost coordinate of the view rectangle.
 * `t` (Type: Number)<br>
     Topmost coordinate of the view rectangle.
-(If b is greater than t, X-coordinates increase downward; otherwise, they increase upward.)
+(If t is greater than b, Y-coordinates increase upward [as they do in WebGL when just this matrix is used to transform vertices]; otherwise, they increase downward.)
 * `aspect` (Type: Number)<br>
     The ratio of width to height of the viewport, usually the scene's aspect ratio.